softmatterlab/Quantitative-Microplankton-Tracker/data/README.md

 This folder contains experimental data for the arXiv preprint, [Microplankton life histories revealed by holographic microscopy and deep learning](https://arxiv.org/abs/2202.09046)

-All the data files are in numpy array format unless otherwise stated.
+The data files are stored in numpy array format.

 ## data_figure1